eirvandelden/eirvandelden.github.io/_posts/dnd/2008-08-01-session-8-keep-on-the-shadowfell.markdown

 ---
 layout: post
-title: "🐲Session 8: Keep on the Shadowfell"
+title: "Session 8: Keep on the Shadowfell"
 categories: dungeons-and-dragons
 tags: [4e, Campaign-Keep on the Shadowfell, Adventure log]
 comments: true